PierroD/PLogger/README.md

   </PLogger>
 </configuration>
 ```
-If you don't specify the filePath it will creat a .log or .json file in the same folder than the solution.
+If you don't specify the filePath it will create a .log or .json file in the same directory than the solution.
 detailMode allow you to see which function your programm went through (really usefull if someone else try to find something in your project which contains 1K+ lines)
 You are also able to save your logs inside a MySQL database.